node-opcua/node-opcua/documentation/creating_a_client.md

     _"client instantiation"

-    _"setting up an series of asynchronous operation"
+    _"setting up a series of asynchronous operations"